IBM/secrets-manager-node-sdk/README.md

 ```

-Create a Secret Group, and then add a new secret to this group.
+Create a secret group, and then add a new secret to this group.
 ```js
  // Create a secret group
     const createGroupParams = {